Marshall Scholarship: Scholarship terms

 Marshall Scholars may study any full-time postgraduate course offered by a UK university excluding pre-professional programs, whether a taught master's program, a research degree, or a PhD.
-The scholarship's basic tenure is two years.
+The basic tenure of the scholarship is two years.
 University and college fees are paid by the British government.
 In addition, scholars receive a quarterly maintenance stipend to cover accommodation and living expenses.

 Academic destinations

-Nine institutions are traditionally the main destinations of selected Marshall Scholars: University of Oxford, University of Cambridge, London School of Economics, University College London, University of Edinburgh, King's College London and Imperial College London.
-SOAS and the London School of Hygiene & Tropical Medicine have also sometimes been highly preferred.
+Nine institutions are traditionally the main destinations of selected Marshall Scholars: University of Oxford, University of Cambridge, London School of Economics, University College London, University of Edinburgh, King's College London, and Imperial College London.
+Sometimes SOAS and the London School of Hygiene & Tropical Medicine also have been highly preferred.

-In 2015, there were 69 Marshall Scholars in residence at British universities including those who were selected for the classes of 2012, 2013 and 2014.
+In 2015, there were 69 Marshall Scholars in residence at British universities including those who were selected for the classes of 2012, 2013, and 2014.
 During this time, there were 27 scholars at the University of Oxford, seventeen at the University of London (including five each at the London School of Economics and King's College London, and one at University College London), thirteen at the University of Cambridge, and four at Imperial College London.
-Of these scholars, 46 were studying arts and social sciences while 23 were studying science, engineering or mathematics.
+Of these scholars, 46 were studying arts and social sciences, while 23 were studying science, engineering, or mathematics.